isomerpages/sportsg-sportcares/_persons-with-disabilities/03b-ongoing-programmes.md

 ### Notice

-* All programme are currently on hold till further notice.
+* All programmes are currently on hold till further notice.

 * For latest advisories on resumption of sport activities, please [refer here.](https://www.sportsingapore.gov.sg/Newsroom/Media-Releases/2020/Advisory-For-Resumption-Of-Sport-And-Physical-Exercise-and-Activity-For-Phase-Two-Safe-Transition)